© 1999 - 2010 KJA & Associates

 mailing data to their mail handler, and many other paper or electronic outputs.
 In

-addition, it publishes new HTML output weekly for the schedule and merchandise
+addition, it publishes new HTML output weekly for the schedule and merchandise pages

-requested ... via remote connection from our home in WI to their offices in MN.
+... via remote connection from our home in WI to their offices in MN.

-The University of Minnesota Course Guide entry page
+The University of Minnesota

 Beginning in the summer of 1991, working with a small group of students at the

-University of Minnesota, we developed the database that would eventually produce
+University of Minnesota, we developed the database that would eventually produce the

-courses which contains the instructor's own description of course content, workload,
+courses which contains the instructor's own description of course content, workload, test

-Following our initial proposal, we were told by one of their IT managers that our
+Following our initial proposal, we were told by one of their IT managers that our methods

-and techniques, they’d concluded that what we planned to do was “impossible.”
+techniques, they’d concluded that what we planned to do was “impossible.”

 So, of course, we rolled up our sleeves and got to work.
-Over several years, our
+Over several years, our system

-web (these techniques were subsequently used at NETA and on other projects).
+techniques were subsequently used at NETA and on other projects).

-We had to combine large amounts of source data from several of the University's
+We had to combine large amounts of source data from several of the University's legacy

-systems were not designed to communicate, so we had to develop ways to make
+not designed to communicate, so we had to develop ways to make

 the data compatible.
-It began as a printed publication, but we began making it
+It began as a printed publication, but we began making it available

-available online about 1996.
+online about 1996.
 We eventually incorporated the Class Schedule (times),

 Section status (open seats during registration period) and other related information.